swhid/swhid.github.io/docs/news/2023-03-27-kickoff-of-the-swhid-working-group.md

 A dedicated webinar has been held to help onboarding participants to this working group.
 The material is available online, and newcomers are encouraged to start here:

-- [📊 Support slides](https://hal.science/hal-04121507) used during the webinar
+- [Support slides](https://hal.science/hal-04121507) used during the webinar
-- [🎥 Recording](https://annex.softwareheritage.org/public/talks/2023/2023-03-27-SWHID-kickoff.mp4) including an extensive Q&A session
+- [Recording](https://annex.softwareheritage.org/public/talks/2023/2023-03-27-SWHID-kickoff.mp4) including an extensive Q&A session